bsmg/beat-saber-community-wiki/modding/example-mod.md

 ### Regarding Tasks and Threading
 Through my own experience, and from the advice of other Modders, it is unwise to grab, assign, or modify Unity objects *(Hint: Almost all of them inherit `MonoBehaviour`)* inside a separate thread.
 Attempting to do so will, however not consistently, crash the game.
 It is much better to use `IEnumerators` and Coroutines for handling Unity objects, and use Tasks and separate threads for those which do not.
 ## Note Cut Events
 With our ScoreController variable in hand, we can add to the `noteWasCutEvent` and pass in a new void function that has the three required parameters.
+Let's not forget to unsubscribe from that event, which we can do so in MonoBehaviour's `OnDestroy` function.

-Here, we can use the static `ScoreController.ScoreWithoutMultiplier()` variable to grab our cut distance score.
+In our `NoteCut` function, we can use the static `ScoreController.RawScoreWithoutMultiplier()` function to grab our cut distance score.
 Because it outputs two unneeded variables, we can assign them to two filler variables.
 Because we are not using an after cut swing rating, we can simply plug in `null` for that.

 Now we need to filter out bombs and bad cuts, and then add to the according `List<int>` we created in `Plugin.cs` based on the note type.